Society for the Promotion of Culture among the Jews of Russia: Chief lines of activity

 Unfortunately, the society has to struggle for existence.
 Its educational work is being rendered less important in proportion as education progresses among Russian Jews generally.
-Moreover, the society having been founded at a time when the idea of assimilation with the Russians was prevalent among the cultured Jews, and having, more or less, retained this spirit, it has now to face an internal conflict with the Jewish national tendencies that have recently been awakened in Russian Jewry, and with which many of the members of the society are strongly imbued.
+Moreover, the society having been founded at a time when the idea of assimilation with the Russians was prevalent among the Jewish 'intelligentsia, and having, more or less, retained this spirit, it has now to face an internal conflict with the Jewish national tendencies that have recently been awakened in Russian Jewry, and with which many of the members of the society are strongly imbued.